 The 2018 NCCN Guidelines for nonsmall cell lung cancer related to indications for percutaneous lung lesion biopsy advise the following category 2A recommendations:

 Although they do not explicitly state it, the most recent ACCP guidelines carry the same general message as the NCCN guidelines that tissue diagnosis by the safest, least invasive means possible is the preferred route of proceeding in all patients with lung lesions.
-However, the ACCP guidelines suggest that tissue diagnosis is required for chemotherapy/radiation decisions whether the lesions are "obvious" cancers or not.
-Also, the ACCP guidelines leave open the possibility that treatment can proceed without tissue diagnosis and favor endoscopic biopsy over percutaneous lung lesion biopsy when possible.
+The ACCP guidelines suggest that tissue diagnosis is required for chemotherapy/radiation decisions whether the lesions are "obvious" cancers or not.
+However, the ACCP guidelines leave open the possibility that treatment can proceed without tissue diagnosis and favor endoscopic biopsy over percutaneous lung lesion biopsy when possible.

 The following ACCP guidelines related to indications for percutaneous lung lesion biopsy are listed below in nearly verbatim language.